nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 ### Permissions

-Regarding access rights, this addon includes:
+This addon brings additional groups and permissions:

-- A **`RecordManager`** group.
+- A **`RecordManager`** group. //TODO what does it do by default?
-- A new **`Manage Record`** permission that allows users to create/edit retention rules, apply a retention rule to a document or a list of documents and override the retention of a document already under retention.
+- A **`Manage Record`** permission that allows users to create/edit retention rules, apply a retention rule to a document or a list of documents and extend the duration of the retention for a document already under retention.
-- A new **`Manage legal hold`** permission that allows granted users to apply/remove a legal hold to a document or a list of documents.
+- A **`Manage legal hold`** permission that allows granted users to apply/remove a legal hold to a document or a list of documents.
+- An **`Unset Retention`** permission that allows granted users to undeclare a record, in specific conditions.

 ### {{> anchor 'create-retention-rule'}} Create a Retention Rule